BlueQuartzSoftware/ITKImageProcessing/Documentation/ITKImageProcessingFilters/ITKValuedRegionalMaximaImage.md

 Regional maxima are flat zones surrounded by pixels of lower value.
 A completely flat image will be marked as a regional maxima by this filter.

 This code was contributed in the Insight Journal paper: "Finding regional extrema - methods and performance" by Beare R., Lehmann G. https://hdl.handle.net/1926/153 http://www.insight-journal.org/browse/publication/65

 \author Richard Beare.
 Department of Medicine, Monash University, Melbourne, Australia.

 \see ValuedRegionalMinimaImageFilter
-\see

 \see ValuedRegionalExtremaImageFilter
-\see

 \see HMinimaImageFilter

 \par Wiki Examples:

 \li All Examples

 \li ValuedRegionalMaximaImageFilter